farrandi/dsci_554/lecture2_554.md

 <img src="images/2_sp_eg.png" width="500">

-### Cofounding Factors
+### Confounding Factors

 - Criteria to be a confounder:
   1. Related to the outcome by prognosis/ susceptibility
   2. the distribution of the confounding factor is different in the groups being compared
-- Cofounder is related to both the exposure and the outcome
+- Confounder is a variable related to both the explanatory and response variables
+- Important to consider because without considering them, we may unkowingly observe a false demonstration of an association or the masking of an association between the explanatory and response variables.

 <img src="images/2_cofounder.png" width="200">